ton-community/fireworks-func/README.md

 # Fireworks

+Special demo contract for gas fees and send modes in TON Blockchain.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.